danielnuriyev/danielnuriyev.github.io/README.md

 ### Upside down

 This text is written for a person with a scientific attitude who would like to discover the spiritual.
 Imagine that you have discovered the spiritual.
 And now you are a Spiritual Being (Observer, Soul) living in this physical world.
 This is the Jewish approach that I am going to describe in a separate text.
 But briefly, you do not believe but you directly see that thoughts, feelings, body, possessions are just tools that do not have a value of their own.
 You use them to bring divinity to other beings.
+This approach is for the benefit of others.
+This is the true spirituality.
+When a person strives to grow spiritually, it is for the personal benefit.
+When a person lives for the benefits of others, growth in experiencing the spiritual is a by-product.